jtlapp/kysely-code-sync/README.md

 If you aren't using Kysely's `test/node` test suite, you'll need to point the `baseTestRawUrl` configuration key to the suite.
 List the test files that you would like to run as keys of the `testFiles` object.
 Only these files of the suite will be downloaded.
 Each file key takes an array value.
 This is an array of the test names that will **NOT** be run as part of the local test suite.
 The downloader will attach a `.skip` qualifier to them.
 Finally, set `downloadedTestsDir` to the directory into which the test files should be downloaded.

 Now you can run `npx load-kysely-tests` to download the test files into the download directory and have them modified for use in the local test suite.
+It's probably best to call the command on every run of the test, so you don't have to remember to download the files prior to running the test.

 You'll probably also want to add the download directory to your `.gitignore`.